Mitchelton-Scott to ride Pirelli tubs at the Tour de France - Cycling Weekly

 To mark the launch, fresh from his ride at the Giro d’Italia, Simon Yates rode his Scott Plasma time trial bike, complete with the new Pirelli tubs, around a lap of the 5.8km Paul Ricard Formula One circuit near Marseille, before handing the prize for pole position to Lewis Hamilton.

-Yates’s brother, Adam, will be part of the Mitchelton-Scott team at the Tour de France, riding the new Pirelli tubs.
+Yates’s brother, Adam, will be leader of the Mitchelton-Scott team at the Tour de France, riding the new Pirelli tubs.